-Photography is encouraged at Newfields and we would love for you to share your photos using #DiscoverNewfields.
-To protect the artworks and living collections being photographed, and for the safety of other guests, the guidelines below must be followed when photographing at Newfields.
+Photography and videography are encouraged at Newfields and guests are also encouraged to share their photos or videos using #DiscoverNewfields.
+To protect the art and living collections, and for the safety of other guests, the guidelines below must be followed when photographing and filming at Newfields.

 GENERAL GUESTS

-- Photography must be conducted without disruption to Newfields operations or limitation to the accessibility of exhibitions, entrances/exits, doorways, pathways and high traffic areas.
+- Photography and filming must be conducted without disruption to Newfields operations or limitation to the accessibility of exhibitions, entrances/exits, doorways, pathways, and high traffic areas.

-- To help preserve the outdoor sculptures, entering, climbing or standing on any water features or fountains is prohibited.
-Do not climb, lean or sit on any artworks or place props or equipment on them.
+- To help preserve the art and living collections, entering, climbing, or standing on, or otherwise touching any art, water features, fountains, or plant beds, is prohibited.
+Do not climb, lean, or sit on any art or place props or equipment on these items.

-- Flash photography, tripods, monopods (including selfie sticks) and other photographic equipment are not permitted inside the Indianapolis Museum of Art, Lilly House, Greenhouse or Miller House.
+- Flash photography, tripods, monopods (including selfie sticks) and other photographic equipment are not permitted inside the Indianapolis Museum of Art, Lilly House, Madeline F. Elder Greenhouse, or Miller House.

-- The use of drones is not permitted on any part of the Newfields campus due to the heavy downdraft and for the safety and security of other guests.
+- The use of drones by guests is not permitted on any part of Newfields’ campus for the safety and security of other guests.

-- Photography is permitted for private, noncommercial use only.
-Photographs may not be published, sold, reproduced, distributed or otherwise commercially exploited in any manner.
+- Photography and filming is permitted for private, non-commercial use only.
+Photos and videos may not be published, sold, reproduced, distributed, or otherwise commercially exploited in any manner.

 - Unless otherwise noted, photography of temporary exhibitions or borrowed works of art is not permitted.

-The Garden at Newfields locations require a permit for all photography and video shoots.
+The Garden at Newfields requires a permit for all photography and videography shoots (e.g., engagement and family photos).

-To ensure a scheduled shoot and obtain a single day pass, complete the online order at least two weeks in advance of intended date(s) of the shoot.
+To ensure a scheduled three (3) hour time block for a photography or videography shoot and obtain your digital photo pass (will appear as a “ticket”), please complete the online order form at least forty-eight (48) hours in advance of intended date(s) and time(s) of the shoot.
 Any questions should be submitted to photopass@discovernewfields.org.

 HOURS

-The Garden at Newfields is open for photography and video shoots during the following times:
+The Garden at Newfields is open for up to three (3) hour photography and videography shoots during the following times:

-The Garden at Newfields is closed for photography and video shoots on Mondays throughout the year, as well as on Thanksgiving Day, Christmas Day, New Year’s Day, and during the following date ranges:
+The Garden at Newfields is closed for photography and videography shoots on Mondays from Labor Day to Memorial Day, as well as on Thanksgiving Day, Christmas Day, New Year’s Day, and during the following date ranges:

-Fairbanks Park and the Sutphin Mall maintain dawn-dusk open hours 7 days a week throughout the year.
+Fairbanks Park and the Sutphin Mall maintain dawn-dusk open hours seven (7) days a week throughout the year.

 GUIDELINES

-It is important that all groups planning a shoot at Newfields adhere to the following guidelines to ensure the safety of our collection and the experience of future guests:
+It is important that all groups planning a shoot in The Garden at Newfields adhere to the following guidelines to ensure the safety of the art and living collections and the experience of future guests:

-- The use of drones is not permitted on any part of the Newfields campus due to the heavy downdraft and for the safety and security of other guests.
+- Purchase of a photo pass does not authorize the use of drones on any part of the Newfields campus and will not be permitted for the safety and security of other guests.

-- Students may obtain a free one day pass only for the completion of class assignments by completing the photography application and providing a valid student ID.
-A maximum of 10 free passes will be permitted per year.
+- Students may obtain a free digital photo pass only for the completion of class assignments by emailing photopass@discovernewfields.org and providing a valid student ID.
+A maximum of ten (10) free passes will be permitted per calendar year.

-- Payment of fees is due with permit application.
+- Payment of fees is due when ordering a digital photo pass online.

-- Guests and photographers are not permitted to walk in plant beds or to move, rearrange, or handle any plants or planted containers in any way.
+- Photographers/videographers and their clients are not permitted to walk in plant beds or to move, rearrange or handle any plants or planted containers in any way.

 - Shoots involving nudity are not permitted.

 Newfields reserves the right, at its sole discretion, to withhold and/or withdraw permission to shoot on its premises.
-Newfields staff has the authority to approach anyone suspected of conducting a photography or video shoot and to enforce these rules.
+Newfields staff have the authority to approach anyone suspected of conducting a photography or videography shoot and to enforce these rules.
 Failure to comply may result in removal from the premises.
-Please follow any verbal instructions you are given.
+Please follow any verbal instructions you are given by Newfields’ staff.

-Newfields welcomes proposals for photography and video shoots in the Indianapolis Museum of Art, The Garden, Lilly House, Miller House and Garden, The Virginia B. Fairbanks Art & Nature Park, and other Newfields buildings.
-The Legal Affairs & Intellectual Property Department will work with your team to assess applications, plan logistics, and oversee on-site production.
-For additional information and the application, please review the Licensing & Location Shoots page.
+Newfields welcomes proposals for commercial and professional location (photography and videography) shoots in the Indianapolis Museum of Art, The Garden, Lilly House, Miller House and Garden, The Virginia B. Fairbanks Art & Nature Park, and other Newfields buildings.
+The Legal Affairs and Intellectual Property Department will work with your team to assess applications, plan logistics, and oversee on-site production.
+For additional information and the application, please review the Licensing and Location Shoots page.

-Media may photograph or film within designated areas of Newfields for the purpose of news coverage.
-All members of the media must make arrangements with the Public Affairs Department prior to their arrival.
+Reporters and members of the press may photograph or film within designated areas of Newfields for the purpose of news coverage.
+All reporters and members of the press must make arrangements with the Marketing and Communications Department prior to their arrival.
+All reporters and members of the press will be escorted at all times by designated Newfields staff member(s).

 FREQUENTLY ASKED QUESTIONS